 - How to sleep to avoid neck pain.

-- How can you increase femoral neck bone density?
+- How can you increase bone density in the femoral neck?

 Osteoporosis Neck Symptoms and Bone Density Test

-- Your lumbar spine (usually first through fourth lumbar vertebrae)
+- Lumbar spine (usually first through fourth lumbar vertebrae)

-- Your hip, or more precisely, the top portion of your thigh bone.
+- Hip, or more precisely, the top portion of your thigh bone.
 This bone is referred to as your femur and the top portion is known as the neck of the femur.